Social–liberal coalition

-The traffic light coalition is a combination of the social–liberal coalition and the red–green coalition insofar as it includes the Social Democratic Party, the FDP and the greens, which are the constituent elements of the other two coalitions.
+The traffic light coalition (Scholz cabinet (December 2021-May 2025) was a combination of the social–liberal coalition and the red–green coalition insofar as it included SPD, FDP and the greens, which are the constituent elements of the other two coalitions.

 The Weimar Coalition was a similar constellation of parties as it included the Social Democratic Party as well as a left-liberal party (the then German Democratic Party one of the predecessors of the FDP) and the liberal-conservative/conservative-liberal element also present in the FDP with the Zentrumspartei.
 However, the political Catholicism espoused by the Zentrum is absent in the postwar social–liberal coalition.

 Social–liberal coalitions at the federal state level

 After the term, the leader of the government is given.